 WHAT DO I NEED TO BRING?
 For any tattoo or piercing service, you must present a valid driver’s license or government photo ID to be photocopied.
 By law, you must be at least 18 years old for a tattoo or piercing without a parent/legal guardian present.
 You (and your parent or legal guardian if you are a minor) must also read and sign a waiver / consent form.

 HOW DO I SET UP AN APPOINTMENT?

-Perhaps the best option, stop by any of our studio to talk to any of our artists about your tattoo idea.
-If you are making an appointment, a percentage-based deposit will be required to guarantee any appointment.
+The best option is to stop by our studio to talk to any of our artists about your tattoo idea.
+If you are making an appointment, a $100 deposit will be required to guarantee any appointment.

 ALL DEPOSITS ARE NON-REFUNDABLE.
-You are allowed ONE reschedule with a minimum of 72 business hour notice.
+You are allowed ONE reschedule with a minimum of 72 business hours notice.
 If you reschedule your appointment with enough notice, your deposit is applied towards your new rescheduled appointment.
 However, if less than 72 business hours’ notice is given, you will lose your deposit. and must leave another deposit if you choose to reschedule.
+We accept payment for deposits over the phone.
+Payments made over the phone are subject to the reschedule/cancellation policy listed above.
 We are sorry if this policy causes any inconvenience, but it is necessary to protect the interests of our artists—their time and efforts are valuable.

 CAN YOU COVER UP AN EXISTING TATTOO?

 Our artists can usually cover up or fix most tattoos, even really bad ones, so you would never even know they were there.
 We are always honest, though.
 If we don’t think it can be successfully covered, we will let you know during the consultation and discuss your options to ensure you will ultimately be happy.
 At Clean Slate, all of our artists take tremendous pride in their work, making client satisfaction our biggest priority.